kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Is smaller than the transverse sinus - F

 #### Answer: A. Is bounded by the pulmonary arteries - *FALSE*
-- Note: had this correct but changed answer!
+- **Note**: had this correct but changed answer!

+- Pericardial sinuses (2x) are formed by
+	- Reflection of pericardium on heart and great vessels
-- TODO
+- **Transverse sinus** lies
+	- Posteriorly between aorta and pulmonary trunk
+	- Anteriorly between superior vena cava (SVC) and left atrium
+- **Oblique sinus** forms a recess between pericardium and left atrium
+	- Bounded by four pulmonary veins and inferior vena cava (IVC)
+	- It is larger, more J-shaped, and lies *inferior* to transverse sinus

 ### 3
 Which of the following statements regarding core temperature is TRUE?